nanocosmos/docs/docs/cloud/bintu_api.md

 # What is bintu?

 bintu is the stream management dashboard and API for nanoStream Cloud and CDN.
 By using bintu, you can create and manage your live streams, to enable ultra-low-latency live streaming at a global scale.

+The dashboard and API can be reached at https://bintu.nanocosmos.de .

 # What do I need?